 Dr. Alain Lawo-Sukam is an Associate Professor of Hispanic Studies and Africana Studies.
 He holds a Ph.D in Spanish from the University of Illinois at Urbana-Champaign.
 His area of concentration is Hispanic Studies with a specialty in Afro-Hispanic literature and culture.
-He is the author of Hacia una poética afro-colombiana: el caso del Pacífico (2010) and a creative writing book Sueño con África.
+He is the author of Hacia una poética afro-colombiana: el caso del Pacífico (2010), the creative writing books Sueño con África.
 Dream of Africa.
-Rêve d’Afrique (2013).
-He is the author of several articles and book reviews published in national and international peer-reviewed journals.
-He is also a member of the editorial boards of The Coastal Review, Advances in Literary Study, L’Érudit franco-espagnol, and has served as manuscript reviewer for Callaloo, Revista Canadiense de Estudios Hispánicos, Revistas de Estudios de Literatura Colombiana , Revista de Literatura, Teoría y Crítica and the College of Arts, University of El Valle (Colombia).
+Rêve d’Afrique (2013) and Mange-Mil y sus historias de tierra caliente (2017).
+He has published dozens of articles in national and international peer-reviewed journals.
+He is also a member of several editorial boards and has served as manuscript reviewer for Callaloo, Revista Canadiense de Estudios Hispánicos, Revistas de Estudios de Literatura Colombiana , Revista de Literatura, Teoría y Crítica and the College of Arts, University of El Valle (Colombia) among others.
 He is a recipient of numerous grants and awards; among the most recent are the Hispanic Studies Research Enhancement and High Impact Research Grants, the Texas A&M University System Teaching Excellence Award, CLA Faculty Research Enhancement, CLA Summer Institute for Instructional Technology Innovation, GCHR/RESI Stipendiary Faculty Fellowship and the Program to Enhance Scholarly and Creative Activities (PESCA).
-He was elected for five years as a member of the Executive Committee of the Modern Language Association, where he served as Secretary and Chair of the African Division.
+He was elected as a member of the Executive Committee of the Modern Language Association, where he served as Secretary and Chair of the African Division.